awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 aws autoscaling describe-launch-configurations --launch-configuration-names my-launch-config
 ```

-The following is example output for a launch configuration that creates Dedicated Instances\.
+The following is example output for a launch configuration that creates dedicated instances\.
 The `PlacementTenancy` parameter is only part of the output for this command when you explicitly set the instance placement tenancy\.

 ```
 {